Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

   * Hardware State (ON, OFF, RESETTING, SHUTTING_DOWN, BOOTING - enumeration) Active Nodes also have the following attributes (Class: Active Node):
   * IP Address
-  * Software State (GOOD, PATCHING, COMPROMISED - enumeration)
+  * Software State (GOOD, FIXING, COMPROMISED - enumeration)
   * File System State (GOOD, CORRUPT, DESTROYED, REPAIRING, RESTORING - enumeration) Service Nodes also have the following attributes (Class: Service Node):
   * List of Services (where service is composed of service name and port).
 There is no theoretical limit on the number of services that can be modelled.
 Services and protocols are currently intrinsically linked (i.e. a service is an application on a node transmitting traffic of this protocol type)
-  * Service state (GOOD, PATCHING, COMPROMISED, OVERWHELMED - enumeration) Passive Nodes are currently not used (but may be employed for non IP-based components such as machinery actuators in future releases).
+  * Service state (GOOD, FIXING, COMPROMISED, OVERWHELMED - enumeration) Passive Nodes are currently not used (but may be employed for non IP-based components such as machinery actuators in future releases).
   **Links**
   Links are modelled both as network edges (networkx) and as Python classes, in order to extend their functionality.
 Links include the following attributes: